-26 The flight envelope in aviation is defined by various parameters and refers to the limits within which an aircraft can operate safely and efficiently.
+&lt;sup>26 The flight envelope in aviation is defined by various parameters and refers to the limits within which an aircraft can operate safely and efficiently.
 A flight envelope encompasses both normal and extreme flight conditions and is typically represented graphically.

-- against a wide range of flight tests and laboratory data for various types of rotorcraft.27 - 3.28.
-Aerospace engineer Dr Richard E. Brown28 from Sophrodyne Aerospace provided expert advice in locating the VRS onset boundary on the flight envelope for the accident flight. - 3.29.
+- 3.28.
+Aerospace engineer Dr Richard E. Brown from Sophrodyne Aerospace provided expert advice in locating the VRS onset boundary on the flight envelope for the accident flight. - 3.29.
 The sources that were used to yield values for the parameters that define the location of the VRS onset boundary on the flight envelope for the accident flight are listed in Table 1.